MRU - Mauritius

 St Brandon’s (Cargados Carajos Shoals) is comprised of a vast network of sand flats, coral ridges and channels that run through a myriad of unparalleled angling opportunities.
 The magnificent condition of the coral and the lobster infested outer reefs is proof that other than a small population of Creole natives who live on Raphael Island in the north, this area has seen very little human pressure and interference.

 The exquisite flats that dominate the landscape of this area are predominantly made up of a white hard packed sand base.
 For those who like to wade and site cast to large bonefish in skinny water, there are few more gratifying fisheries on earth.
 While there are fishable areas at St. Brandon’s that are comprised of broken coral, by far the majority of the atoll is easy to wade.
-First light brings new opportunities and the entire operation on board the Gryphon is geared towards getting up early and getting out on the first time.
+First light brings new opportunities and the entire operation is geared towards getting up early and getting out on the first light.
 Most guests prefer to spend the entire day out on the flats, fishing whatever options present themselves.
-This means bringing a packed lunch when guests leave the mothership in the morning.
-However, if guests would prefer to head back to the Gryphon to relax and get out of the mid day sun in an air-conditioned environment, we can set it up so that one or more of the tenders head back to the ship for lunch.
+This means bringing a packed lunch when guests leave the guest house in the morning.
+However, if guests would prefer to head back to the guest house to relax and get out of the mid day sun in an air-conditioned environment, we can set it up so that one or more of the tenders head back to the guest house for lunch.
 It’s entirely up to our guests.
 The fishing schedule for the next day is established the night before, when the clients and guides will discuss angling priorities, tides, weather, and other factors that may influence the following day’s fishing.

 In terms of species, St Brandon’s offers the finest big bonefish opportunities that we know of.
 Fish up to 15 pounds have been caught during the last year with larger fish routinely seen and cast to.
 On an early incoming tide, guests can expect to see a combination of huge schools of bonefish, along with large cruising singles and doubles.
 The hard packed white sand flats offer superb visibility and anglers can see waves of bonefish and other species coming in from a great distance away.
 Aside from the consistently outstanding big bonefish opportunities that St Brandon’s offers, this remote location also offers anglers perhaps the finest Indo-Pacific Permit fishing on the planet.
 Also known as “Golden Permit”, these notoriously finicky eaters are found throughout the atoll and if guests are willing to specifically target them, multiple shots at these beautiful fish are generally available each day.